davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 during the late Cretaceous and heated by an asthenospheric pulse in the Neogene.

-The Crystal Knob xenolith suite was erupted at 1.65 Ma and is sourced along a depth gradient from ~45-75 km depth.
+The Crystal Knob xenolith suite was entrained along a depth gradient from ~45-75 km and erupted at 1.65 Ma.
 It has the isotopic signature of the depleted convecting mantle, which is typical of mid-ocean ridges or shallowly-ascended asthenosphere.
 Samples are variably depleted by partial melting, and trace-element re-enrichment (and a single example of likely